Lovely-Thing/Banking-System-API/README.md

   ```

 ### Note
-  This project uses a remote PSQL database which is hosted in Heroku
+  This project uses a remote PSQL database which is hosted in Heroku.